mo-seph/obsidian-note-from-template/README.md

 Very open to collaboration - drop me a line or PR
 ## Changelog
 ### dev
+- Another refactor - codebase is cleaner, uses Obsidian markdown/YAML parsing for frontmatter, gives better handling of list properies etc.
+- Quality of life improvements:
-- Allow calling template even if not in an open editor (can't replace text in e.g. Kanban field yet though)
+    - Allow calling template even if not in an open editor (Note: can't replace text in e.g. Kanban fields, but in those cases copies replacement to Clipboard)
-- Use Obsidian markdown/YAML parsing for frontmatter - better handling of list properies etc.
     - Better error handling
     - Better filename support
     - Added option to open file in new Tab

 ### 0.1.11
 - Added CSS class to modal for styling